-Walter, a social psychologist and journalist, came to JSI's Boston office in the late 1980's to work on HIV/AIDS projects.
-In 1990, Walter moved to back to his native DC and began to work for JSI's REACH (Resources for Child Health) project.
+Walter, a social psychologist and journalist, came to JSI’s Boston office in the late 1980s to work on HIV projects.
+In 1990, Walter moved to back to his native DC and began to work for JSI’s Resources for Child Health (REACH) project.

 In 1999, Lyndon and his family returned to Nepal, where he was a Child Survival Fellow with USAID/Kathmandu.
 Thereafter and until his death, Lyndon worked at USAID’s Global Bureau, coordinating technical support to Iraq, Yemen, Indonesia, and other countries in crisis.

 During her three years as a finance officer for the USAID | DELIVER PROJECT, Undraa’s kind nature and strong work ethic were always in evidence.
 Originally from Mongolia, Undraa came to the U.S. to study, after which she was hired by JSI.
 She was a diligent, positive, and personable young woman.
 Undraa is survived by her husband, Tsolmo Batbayar, who also worked for JSI, and her mother, father, and younger brother.

 Mamadou Camara Koulifan II

 Dr. Mamadou Camara Koulifan II was the USAID | DELIVER PROJECT resident technical advisor in Guinea.
 Mamadou came to JSI in 2012 and instantly became a vital part of the team.
 His untimely death is a tremendous loss for all, but especially his wife and three children.